 - Get Hands On

 We want our little ones to be hands on during book reading.
 It’s best to ask your child to engage in tasks that they feel confident doing.
 That is, children are able to identify pictures before they are able to label them.
 Identification is as simple as touching or pointing to a picture.
 You can teach this skill by asking the question (e.g. “where is the ball?”) or giving the direction (e.g. “find the ball”) and then gently taking your child’s hand and pointing to the picture together.
 Even if your little one has 0 words, you can still work on identification!
 It is easiest to identify an item when you are only presented with 2 options (i.e. a book with 1 picture per page).
 The more picture options that are present, the harder the task will be.
-Once your child is consistently able to find objects (i.e. ball, car, apple, cat, etc.) then you can make the task harder by asking him to identify actions.
-That is, “show me the girl who is eating” or “find the lion running” and so on.
+Once your child is consistently able to find objects (i.e. ball, car, apple, cat, etc.) then you can make the task harder by asking them to identify actions.
+That is, “show me the kid who is eating” or “find the lion running” and so on.
 Kids love to feel involved in tasks, especially when they are confident in their skills.
 Remember to start with directions that you are sure your child will be able to follow and slowly build from there.

 - Inspire Curiosity